mahdihosseini/1Shot-MaxPol/README.md

 ----------------------------------------------------------------
 ### Published Paper
-Hosseini, Mahdi S., and Konstantinos N. Plataniotis. "[Convolutional Deblurring for Natural Imaging](https://ieeexplore.ieee.org/abstract/document/8782833)."
-IEEE Transactions on Image Processing (2019).
+*Mahdi S. Hosseini and Konstantinos N. Plataniotis "[Convolutional Deblurring for Natural Imaging](https://ieeexplore.ieee.org/abstract/document/8782833)," IEEE Transactions on Image Processing, 2019.*

 You can also read the paper from the [arXiv link](https://arxiv.org/abs/1810.10725)